 Familiarize yourself with the TRL framework and identify where your project sits within it.
 Then you’ll be in a better position to judge your eligibility.

-If you want help with a grant application, or would like to discuss your eligibility for a particular scheme, then please get in touch.
+If you want help with a grant application or would like to discuss your eligibility for a particular scheme, then please get in touch.
 One of our team will be right with you.